NixOS/nix.dev/source/tutorials/declarative-and-reproducible-developer-environments.rst

      echo "use nix" > .envrc && direnv allow

-The next time your launch terminal and enter top-level of your project:
+The next time your launch your terminal and enter the top-level of your project direnv will check for changes.

 .. code:: shell-session